Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-In Fig\,\ref{fig:kq_pup_spectra_uv_fit}, we also notice the presence of a strong \ion{N}{v} 1240 doublet, which is incompatible with the derived atmosphere temperature, as this line would require a higher temperature.
+In Fig\,\ref{fig:kq_pup_spectra_uv_fit}, we also notice the presence of a strong \ion{N}{v} 1240 doublet, which is incompatible with the derived $T_{\rm eff}$, as this line would require a higher $T_{\rm eff}$.
 In fact, this profile can only appear in early B and O stars in the presence of X-rays or extreme UV radiation as an extra source of ionization \citep[e.g.,][]{oskinova16, puebla16}.
 As a~presumably mid-type B-star, a typical amount of X-ray luminosity cannot produce such a strong profile \citep[see][]{bernini-peron23,bernini-peron24}.
-In our modeling, the inclusion of X-rays (based on $\log L_\mathrm{X}/L \sim -6.5$ from \citealt{merloni24}) helped as an extra source of ionization to strengthen \ion{C}{iv} 1550, which cannot be produced without X-rays in such a temperature.
+To account for the X-rays in our modeling, we included measurements for KQ Pup from the SRG/eROSITA survey ($\log L_\mathrm{X}/L \sim -6.5$ from \citealt{merloni24}).
+This helped as an extra source of ionization to strengthen \ion{C}{iv} 1550, which cannot be produced without X-rays in such a temperature.